-Historically, the vast majority of Bose's noise-cancelling headphones have been on- and over-ear designs, but the Bose QuietComfort Earbuds take the legendary brand into the relatively new world of true wireless earbuds.
-Here, they go toe to toe with some huge, established rivals, such as the Apple AirPods Pro and Sennheiser Momentum True Wireless 2.
+Historically, the vast majority of Bose's noise-cancelling headphones have been on- and over-ear designs, but in 2020 the Bose QuietComfort Earbuds took the legendary brand into the relatively new world of true wireless earbuds.

-Experiment with the different levels and you’ll hear the QuietComforts do their thing, cutting out huge swathes of background noise when on the maximum setting.
+Experiment with the different levels and you’ll hear the QC Earbuds II do their thing, cutting out huge swathes of background noise when on the maximum setting.
 Conversely, if you want more of the outside world to seep in, the headphones adapt perfectly.
 It’s impressive how much control the earbuds can exert on outside noise while still allowing you to get the general essence of the track in your ears.
 It sounds much more natural and balanced than when you try to achieve similar results with lesser ANC earbuds.

-If it has to be Bose's noise-cancelling and it has to be a true wireless in-ear design, you can do no better than Bose QuietComfort Earbuds.
-Provided your ears aren't especially small and you can live with the acceptable rather than class-leading six-hour battery life (with two further charges in the case, delivering 18 hours in total), these buds are up there with the best of them.
+Provided your budget can stretch that high and you're happy with their decent if not class-leading six-hour battery life (with three further charges in the case, delivering 24 hours in total), these buds are up there with the best of them.

 Are they the best noise-cancelling true wireless earbuds for the money?

-- Sony WF-1000XM4 vs Bose QuietComfort Earbuds: which are better?
+- Sony WF-1000XM4 vs Bose QuietComfort Earbuds II: which are better?

 Should you buy the Bose SoundSport Free?